 Letter from Olympus

-Olympus duodenoscopes enable doctors to perform important, and often life-saving, diagnoses and treatments that would otherwise require significant abdominal surgery.
-More than 600,000 Endoscopic Retrograde Cholangiopancreatography (ERCP) procedures are performed safely in the United States each year.
-Although any complication involving a patient’s health is serious and requires appropriate investigation, it is important to stress that the reported incidence of infection following a procedure remains extremely low, with a medical device report incidence rate of well less than 0.1% in the United States.
+Duodenoscopes enable doctors to perform important, and often life-saving, diagnoses and treatments that would otherwise require significant abdominal surgery.
+More than 600,000 endoscopic retrograde cholangiopancreatography (ERCP) procedures are performed safely in the United States each year; with roughly 500,000 performed using an Olympus device.
+The reported incidence of infection following an ERCP procedure remains extremely low, with a medical device report incidence rate of well less than 0.1% in the United States.